 Container Gardening Made Easy

-Perhaps you live in a small area, but would like to add some greenery to your space.
-Or perhaps you have a yard, but would like a space-saving way to add versatility to your garden.
-Container gardens are great space savers; they can be used on decks, balconies, patios, terraces, and even window sills.
-They are fun and easy to make, and can be used to grow just about anything from perennials to herbs.
-Here is a simple DIY way to make your own container garden.
+Perhaps you live in a small area but would like to add some greenery to your space.
+Or perhaps you have a yard but would like a space-saving way to add versatility to your garden.
+Container gardens are great space savers; You can use them on decks, balconies, patios, terraces, and even window sills.
+They are fun and easy to make and can grow just about anything from perennials to herbs.
+Here is a simple DIY way to make your container garden.

 Bleeding Heart perennials are great for containers

 Blue cohosh is a good container plant